nostoc/sanitizor/fixer/README.md

 ### Timeout Settings

-The AI model has built-in timeout protection (300 seconds) to prevent hanging on complex fixes.
+The AI model includes built-in timeout protection (300 seconds) to prevent the system from hanging on complex fixes.

-## 🛠️ Troubleshooting
+## Troubleshooting

 ### Common Issues

 1. **API Key Issues**:
-   - Ensure your Anthropic API key is valid
+   - Ensure your Anthropic API key is valid and active
-   - Check that the key has sufficient credits
+   - Check that the key has sufficient credits available
    - Verify the key is properly configured in `Config.toml`

 2. **Build Failures**:
-   - Ensure the target project is a valid Ballerina project
+   - Ensure the target project is a valid Ballerina project with proper structure
-   - Check that all dependencies are properly configured
+   - Check that all dependencies are properly configured and accessible
-   - Verify Ballerina version compatibility
+   - Verify Ballerina version compatibility with your project requirements

 3. **No Progress on Fixes**:
-   - Some errors may require manual intervention
+   - Some complex errors may require manual intervention
-   - Complex architectural issues may need human review
+   - Architectural issues may need human review and redesign
-   - Check if the same errors persist across iterations
+   - Check if the same errors persist across multiple iterations

 ### Debug Tips

-- Review the generated backup files (`.backup` extension) if fixes need to be reverted
+- Review the generated backup files (with `.backup` extension) if fixes need to be reverted
-- Check console output for detailed error parsing information
+- Check console output for detailed error parsing information and debugging data
-- Monitor API usage if experiencing rate limiting
+- Monitor API usage if experiencing rate limiting or connection issues

-## 🎯 Best Practices
+## Best Practices

-1. **Review Before Applying**: Always review proposed fixes before confirmation
+1. **Review Before Applying**: Always carefully review proposed fixes before confirming application
-2. **Backup Management**: Keep track of backup files for important changes
+2. **Backup Management**: Keep track of backup files for important changes and maintain version history
-3. **Incremental Fixing**: Fix errors in small batches for better results
+3. **Incremental Fixing**: Process errors in small batches for better results and easier troubleshooting
-4. **Manual Review**: Review complex fixes manually after AI application
+4. **Manual Review**: Conduct thorough manual reviews of complex fixes after AI application
-5. **Version Control**: Commit changes after successful fix sessions
+5. **Version Control**: Commit changes after successful fix sessions to maintain project history

-## 🤝 Contributing
+## Contributing

 This project is part of the Ballerina sanitizer toolkit.
-Contributions are welcome for:
+We welcome contributions in the following areas:
-- Enhanced error parsing
+- Enhanced error parsing capabilities
-- Additional AI model support
+- Additional AI model support and integration
-- Improved user interface
+- Improved user interface and experience
-- Performance optimizations
+- Performance optimizations and efficiency improvements

-## 📄 License
+## License

-This project is part of the Ballerina development tools ecosystem. sudo bal push
+This project is part of the Ballerina development tools ecosystem.

-## 🔗 Related Tools
+## Related Tools

-- **Sanitizor**: Spec sanitization tool
+- **Sanitizor**: Comprehensive spec sanitization tool for cleaning and standardizing code specifications
-- **Doc Generator**: Documentation generation tool
+- **Doc Generator**: Automated documentation generation tool for creating comprehensive project documentation
-- **Example Generator**: Example code generation tool
+- **Example Generator**: Intelligent example code generation tool for creating practical code samples

 ---

-**Note**: This tool uses AI models for code generation.
-Always review and test generated fixes in a safe environment before deploying to production.
+**Important Note**: This tool utilizes AI models for automated code generation and modification.
+Always thoroughly review and test all generated fixes in a safe development environment before deploying changes to production systems.